Environmental

 plan.

-Sands Mining Project, South-West Madagascar
+Mining Project, Madagascar (2006)

-importance.
+road and boat.
 The site is located near the coast, north of Toliara

 in the south-west of the country.
 This study was elaborated with

 the Office National pour l’Environnement (ONE).
-The content of this

-Socio-Environmental study for the rehabilitation of the National
+Socio-Environmental Study for the Rehabilitation of the National

-waste management, dust control, protecting sensitive habitats, populated
+control, protecting sensitive habitats, populated areas, agricultural

-issues, impacts analysis, developing mitigation measures and management
+impacts analysis, developing mitigation measures and management

-an aluminium mine by ALCAN/Rio Tinto.
+of an aluminum mine by ALCAN/Rio Tinto.

-Environmental Profile of Madagascar associated with the European
+Environmental Profile of Madagascar Associated with the European

-Community’s 10th EDF
+Community's 10th EDF (2006)

-profile for the country based on national socio-economic and biophysical
+for the country based on national socio-economic and biophysical

 information.
 The report presented the situation with maps and recommendations